Central High School (Springfield, Missouri): Notable programs

 Central High School is one of the eleven high schools in Missouri to offer the IB Diploma Programme.
 Central High School also features the Springfield Scholars Program (formerly the Middle Years Scholars Program).
 The program offers accelerated high school classes to gifted middle schoolers.
 In the program middle schoolers are semi-integrated with the rest of the population and take SSP (Springfield Scholars Program) classes, high school honors classes with the rest of the population along with Pre-IB classes with other high school Pre-IB students.

 The school also features the A+ program, a state program that offers College tuition in exchange for tutoring.

 Central Intelligence

-Central High School's Media II class develops and releases a bi-weekly in-house news program entitled "Central Intelligence", sometimes referred to as "CI".
+Central High School's Broadcast Journalism II class develops and releases a bi-weekly in-house social show program entitled "3-Minute Thursdays", sometimes referred to as "3MT".
+The students taking part in the program also have the opportunities to create documentaries.
 The program is produced by students for the student body and informs students of local events, both in Springfield and at Central.

 Central Intelligence has received a total of six pacemaker awards and in 2011 received Best of Show at the National Scholastic Press Association show in Minneapolis.

 In 2012, Central Intelligence again won a pacemaker at the National Scholastic Press Association, this time held in Austin.